demetrio-jy/Practice-with-Qiskit/README.md

 Some jupyter notebooks containing several test with the Qiskit library.

-The simulations are always performed on a classical level.
+The simulations are always performed at a classical level.